Travel date January 2021

 We used the general delivery service in nearby Blythe CA. Blythe is less than half an hour away and picking up our mail was quick and painless.
 We multitasked and added shopping in the larger city while there.

-To learn more about getting general delivery or other options for mail on the road, check out the tips and tricks in our How To Get Mail While Traveling blog.
+To learn more about getting general delivery or other options for mail on the road, check out the tips and tricks in How To Get Mail On the Road: Proven Methods plus BONUS Tested Tips and Tricks.

 Laundry & Showers

 Water-hungry tasks like laundry and showers are sometimes better done offsite even for RVers with their own showers and washing machines.
 We saw people camping in tents and cars so their only option for these tasks was in town.

 Some of the private campgrounds offer laundry rooms for their guests however BLM campers all use the few laundromats in town.
 The largest is Main Street Laundry and the laundromat roof sign can be spotted from the intersection of Highway 95 and Main Street.
 There is a smaller option, Palm Plaza Laundromat, on Highway 95 but I recommend being brave and joining the crowds at Main Street Laundry.
 Prices were the same at both locations on our visit but Main Street has about quadruple the total number of machines as Palm Plaza.